 Since we have already seen different bujo key page ideas using symbols, here is an example of how you can use them in your bullet journal.
 As you can see, you can refer to the pop-up key page in the side while planning your day.

 Colour coding is another effective way to organise the various tasks in your bullet journal.
 You can assign different colours to different tasks or different areas of your life like work, home, etc. If you have to coordinate the tasks of your family, you may assign different colours to each family member as well.
-Here is a list of colour key ideas that you can create for your bullet journal.
+Here is a list of bullet journal key ideas using color codes for your bullet journal.

-This cute bullet journal colour key by tealnotes.com is the perfect way to ensure that your bujo stays useful and clutter-free.
-It has different colours for different activities like sleep, self-care, class, work, blog, journaling, leisure and so on.
+This cute bullet journal colour key page by tealnotes.com is the perfect way to ensure that your bujo stays useful and clutter-free.
+It has used colour coding to denote different activities like sleep, self-care, class, work, blog, journaling, leisure and so on.

 This coloured flip out key by buzzfeed.com is very ingenious.
 Simply stick the bullet journal key to the edge of your journal using decorative washi tape so that you can view it from every page in your journal without having to flip through pages.